-Carriers and NVOCCs to submit a manifest (bill of lading information) to CBP 24 hours before cargo is loaded onto vessels calling the United States.
+Carriers and NVOCCs must submit a manifest (bill of lading information) to Customs and Border Protection (CBP) 24 hours before cargo is loaded onto vessels visiting the U.S.

-The purpose of the rule is to enable U.S. Customs and Border Protection (CBP) to analyse container content information before a container is loaded and thereby in advance decide on its loading/no loading status.
+The purpose of the rule is to enable the CBP to analyse container content information before a container is loaded and, thereby, decide on its loading/no loading status in advance.

 In case of non-compliance with the rule, the most serious consequence would be the halting of loading or unloading and a consequent disruption of cargo flows and supply chains.
 Furthermore, CBP imposes fines or other penalties on the carriers and other parties responsible for the submission of bills of lading.